rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

    * Total cost as percent of revenue
    * Total revenue per employee

-## Bottom Line For Executives

-Upper management need to manager a longer time horizon.
+Upper management need to manage over a longer time horizon.
 So they need to see <strong>trends</strong> over time, especially those that reflect <strong>customer experience</strong>
 (not just internal processes):